rexpository/facebook-clone/README.md

 </p>

 --------------------
-> This clone is built with [React](https://reactjs.org/) as the Frontend Framework and uses [Firebase](https://firebase.google.com/) for Google Authentication, Real-time Database Updates, and Cloud Hosting
+> This clone is built with [React](https://reactjs.org/) as the Frontend Framework, using [Firebase](https://firebase.google.com/) for Google Authentication, Real-time Database Updates, and Cloud Hosting.

-- **Cloud Authentication:** Uses Google's Authentication Service to set Facebook's default poster as your account and imports your profile information (name, profilePic, timeZone) into the build.
+- **Cloud Authentication:** Uses Google's Authentication Service to set your account as the default poster and imports your profile information (name, profilePic, timeZone) into the build.

 <p align="center">
   <img src="./public/auth_demo.gif" alt="Authentication Demo" width="70%"/>
 </p>

-- **Real-time Database Updates:** Uses [React Hooks](https://reactjs.org/docs/hooks-intro.html) and [Firestore DB](https://firebase.google.com/docs/firestore) to update the feed and story reel with real-time snapshots from the collection of posts in the cloud.
+- **Real-time Database Updates:** Uses [React Hooks](https://reactjs.org/docs/hooks-intro.html) and [Firestore DB](https://firebase.google.com/docs/firestore) to update the feed and story reel with real-time snapshots from posts collection in the cloud.

 <p align="center">
   <img src="./public/db_demo.gif" alt="Database Demo" width="70%"/>